pityka/lamp/README.md

 # Features

-Lamp implements generic automatic reverse mode differentiation (also known as autograd, see e.g. [this paper](https://arxiv.org/pdf/1811.05031.pdf)).
+Lamp provides CPU or GPU backed n-dimensional arrays and implements generic automatic reverse mode differentiation (also known as autograd, see e.g. [this paper](https://arxiv.org/pdf/1811.05031.pdf)).
-The library also provides off-heap (living in main or GPU memory) n-dimensional arrays with sane memory management.
+Lamp may be used for scientific computing similarly to numpy, or to build neural networks.

-It provides components to build neural networks:
+It provides neural networks components:

 - fully connected, 1D and 2D convolutional, embedding, RNN, GRU, LSTM, GCN, self-attention (transformer) layers
 - various nonlinearities